© Tungphoto | Dreamstime.com

 If reduced blood flow in a coronary artery causes pain when you exercise but subsides with rest, you may have stable angina.
 Usually, stable angina symptoms are the same each episode, and can be predicted based on your level of exertion.

 A more dangerous type of angina is called unstable angina.
 Its symptoms may appear after exercise or at rest.
-Episodes are difficult to predict and tend to last longer than those associated with stable angina.
+Unstable angina episodes are difficult to predict and tend to last longer than those associated with stable angina.
 If you have unstable angina, you’re at a higher risk for a heart attack.

 “Most people with chest pain due to heart disease will have pain accompanied by other problems like breathing difficulties, sweating, feeling sick to the stomach, etc.,” says Phillip A. Horwitz, MD, executive director of the University of Iowa Heart and Vascular Center.